 Given a list of policy dictionaries and a current user object (if any), return a list of all policies whose conditions match the given user object.
-Raises a PolicyError if a condition references an unknown section.

-:param policies: a list of policy dictionaries :param user_object: a User object, or None if there is no current user :param request_headers: The HTTP headers :type request_headers: Request object :return: generates a list of policy dictionaries would return a dictionary of {tokentype: policyname} scope: authorization action: serial would return a dictionary of {serial: policyname}
+Raises a PolicyError if a condition references an unknown section. :param policies: a list of policy dictionaries :param user_object: a User object, or None if there is no current user :param request_headers: The HTTP headers :type request_headers: Request object :return: generates a list of policy dictionaries

-Get the defined action values for a certain action like scope: authorization action: tokentype
+Get the defined action values for a certain actions.